 The first step is to select your design.
 I am always adding more designs to my shop.
 If you have any design in particular you would like to add to my shop, leave a comment and let me know.
 I love suggestions.
-Once you have purchased your design you will want to upload it into Cricut.

 I always use a brayer to attach all my materials to my mat.
 I find it particularly important when using cardstock.